NLAFET/StarNEig/docs/_2_basics.md

 ## Compilation and linking

-For linking, both the `starneig` library and the `starneig-pdgghrd` library must be linked:
+During compilation, the `starneig` library library must be linked with the user's software:
 ```
-$ gcc -o my_program my_program.c -lstarneig -lstarneig-pdgghrd
+$ gcc -o my_program my_program.c -lstarneig
 ```

-StarNEig provides a pkg-config file to ease the configuration.
+StarNEig provides a pkg-config file for easing the compilation.
 A user may integrate it to their `Makefile`:
 ```
 CFLAGS  += $$(pkg-config --cflags starneig)